Immunotherapy Treatment for Cancer: What Patients Should Know

 This article is for informational purposes only and should not be considered medical advice.
 Please consult a qualified healthcare professional for personalized guidance and treatment.

-What is immunotherapy for cancer?
+How is immunotherapy used for cancer?

-What patient risks and side effects exist?
+What medical risks and side effects occur?

 Conclusion